henkla/Simple.ArgumentParser/README.md

 ```

 #### Valid arguments
 Okay, we have now evaluated every aspect of the parsed arguments, except the good part - the _valid arguments_.
-The reside in a list of `Command`:s named - _yup, you guessed it_ - `ValidCommands`:
+They reside in a list of `Command`:s named - _yup, you guessed it_ - `ValidCommands`:

 ```
 // just for demo purpose